Benefits of Automated SMS Training for Initial and Recurrent Training Requirements

 - (if applicable) Created in direct reference to the training.

-Assessments give safety managers documentable evidence of training performance.
+Assessments give safety managers documentable evidence of training performance that will satisfy auditors.

-There are many training articles available for company use.
+There are many SMS-relevant training articles available online for company use.
 For example, organizations such as Boeing and the FAA (among others) have contacted us to use our articles as training materials.
-With such articles you can:
+With such an abundance of SMS-relevant articles you can:

 - Compile all desired articles into one location for your company to access;

-- Organize all articles by “type,” such as hazard identification, human factors, etc.;
+- Organize all SMS-related articles by “type,” such as hazard identification, human factors, etc.;

 - Set yearly requirements for each position in your company to read a certain number of articles from relevant article “types”; and

-- Require post reading proof of reading, such as a summary, assessment, etc.
+- Optionally require proof of reading, such as a summary, assessment, etc.

-One of the major benefits of this method of automated training is that it only requires managements time for choosing the articles and reviewing performance, both of which should not be time consuming.
+One of the major benefits of this method of automated recurrent SMS training is that it only requires management's time for choosing the articles and reviewing performance, both of which should not be too burdensome or time-consuming.

 Of course, if you are using external article resources you should always ask permission from the article owners, and give credit where applicable.